 - The client is not currently in a domestic violence shelter or working with a domestic violence advocate toward entering a domestic violence shelter.

 - The domestic violence shelter has received a RedRover Safe Housing grant and is providing co-sheltering.
-(Exceptions may be made for veterinary care.)

 Visit RedRover’s Domestic Violence (DV) Resources page for other sources of grant funding for DV shelters and resources for DV victims.